xiix0/scam/README.md

-This night methinks is but the daylight sick.
+Extreme fear can neither fight nor fly.
-		-- William Shakespeare, "The Merchant of Venice"
+		-- William Shakespeare, "The Rape of Lucrece"